Main project: Simplification of the Criminal Law

 Responses to the consultation favoured the retention of two distinct offences, but also the removal of the unnecessary overlap between the current law of kidnapping’s force or fraud and lack of consent elements.

-In line with the model favoured by consultees, we recommend the creation of two distinct statutory offences to replace the existing common law.
+- the creation of two distinct statutory offences to replace the existing common law

-We recommend that false imprisonment be replaced with a new statutory offence of unlawful detention (a label which we believe better captures the nature of the offence).
-The elements of the new offence would closely follow the existing common law.
+- that false imprisonment be replaced with a new statutory offence of unlawful detention – a label which we believe better captures the nature of the offence

-We also recommend changes to the offences under sections 1 and 2 of the Child Abduction Act 1984.
+We also recommended changes to the offences under sections 1 and 2 of the Child Abduction Act 1984.
+We recommend:

 Area of law